 Thirsty gardens, cornless cobs, shriveling fruits, withering leaves….

-The sun bombarding the earth day after day… Continue reading
+The sun bombarding the earth every moment of day, day after day

 What do you call a person who only speaks English?
 An American!
-But fear not, many countries try to help the visitors by putting up English language signs.
+But fear not, many countries try to help the visitors by putting up signs in English language.

 A hotel elevator in Paris read: